apmoore1/fiesta/README.md

 ### Requirements file's explained
 The [requirements](./requirements.txt) stores all of the dependencies to ensure the whole package will run and tests **as well as the notebooks**.

-The [requirements](./requirements.txt) stores only the requirements needed for the package and tests and is therefore used by travis to ensure the tests will pass.
+The [package requirements](./package_requirements.txt) stores only the requirements needed for the package and tests and is therefore used by travis to ensure the tests will pass.
 This also stores the *pylint* dependency which is the linter used for this package.

 ### Linter
 We use the *pylint* linter of which we would like all contributions to adhere/keep to this linter.